harrytomar/ML_interview_questions/README.md

       Ans : Random forest uses bagging techniques whereas GBM uses boosting techniques.
             Random forests mainly try to reduce variance and GBM reduces both bias and variance of a model

+6. What should you do when your model is suffering from low bias and high variance?
+Ans : When the model’s predicted value is very close to the actual value the condition is known as low bias.
+In this condition, we can use bagging algorithms like random forest regressor.